• Skip to primary navigation

 • Is it respectful?

-The questions are helping my daughter pause before she speaks and so far, so good.
-We have no intention of quieting our daughter, but it is important for her to consider more deeply what she says.
+These questions help my daughter pause before she speaks and so far, so good.
+We have no intention of quieting our daughter, but she needs to consider more deeply what she says.
 We want her to develop and appreciate the purpose and potential impact of her words.

 For instance, my daughter recently had a slightly humorous, very much 5-year-old incident occur with one of her closest friends.
-This friend was having a birthday decided to graciously gave each of her classmates, including my daughter, a gift in honor of this.
-Later that day, my daughter, who had just the week before received a similar gift from this friend, shared a decision.
+This friend was having a birthday and decided to give each of her classmates, including my daughter, a gift in honor of this.
+Later that day, my daughter, who had just the week before received a similar gift from this friend, made a decision.
 She was going to give the new gift to her mother.

-My daughter’s reasoning: she already had one of these gifts and the colors on the second gift combined to make green, her mother’s favorite color.
+My daughter’s reasoning: She already had one of these gifts and the colors on the second gift combined to make green, her mother’s favorite color.
 Very thoughtful, right?
 But, my daughter did not consider her friend’s feelings.
-Her friend was hurt and told Camilla she couldn’t do that and then lashed out.
+Her friend was hurt and told her she couldn’t do that and then lashed out.

-A version of this first appeared on The Brown Gothamite.
+A version of this first appeared on The Brown Gothamite and then here in 2017.

-Filed Under: NYC, parenting advice Tagged With: behavior, growing up
+Filed Under: National, parenting advice Tagged With: behavior, friendship, growing up, life lessons, tips

 About Christopher Persley